Skip to main content

 Trespassing Basics

-Trespassing is a legal term that can refer to a wide variety of offenses against a person or against property.
-Trespassing as it relates to real estate law means entering onto land without the consent of the landowner.
+Trespassing is a legal term that can refer to various offenses against a person or property.
+Trespassing, as it relates to real estate law, means entering real property without the consent of the landowner.
 There are both criminal and civil trespass laws.
-Criminal trespass law is enforced by police, sheriffs, or park rangers.
-Civil trespass requires that the landowner initiate a private enforcement action in court to collect any damages for which the trespasser may be responsible (regardless of whether a crime has been committed).
+Police, sheriffs, or park rangers enforce criminal trespass laws.
+Civil trespass allows private landowners to enforce their property rights by proving civil liability against trespassers.

 Intent and Knowledge Requirements

-A trespasser would probably not be prosecuted if the land was open, the trespasser's conduct did not substantially interfere with the owner's use of the property, and the trespasser left immediately on request.
+• The trespasser's conduct did not substantially interfere with the owner's use of the property

 Express Consent

-The landowner may indicate verbally or in writing the grant of permission to enter onto the land.
+The landowner may indicate verbally or in writing the grant of permission to enter the land.
 Make sure you have a start date and end date.
 In most states, a landowner may give permission to enter their land for a limited time or purpose.
 However, the license is revocable at any time by the landowner.

 Implied Consent

 The existence of consent may be implied from the landowner's conduct, from custom, or from the circumstances.
-Consent may be implied if the landowner was unavailable to give consent, and immediate action is necessary to save a life or prevent a serious injury.
+Consent may be implied if the landowner was unavailable to give consent and immediate action is necessary to save a life or prevent a serious injury.

 Homeowner Liability: What if a Trespasser Gets Hurt?